TIRUPPANAZHVAR

 Owing to his low caste, he avoided visiting tiruvarangam, but preferred to sit on the southern bank of Cauvery, facing the temple, composing and singing songs in praise of the Lord.

-One day, the temple priest and scholar, lOkasAranga Muni came to the river to fetch water for perumAl's kainkaryam, and saw pANar sitting engrossed in bhagavat anubhavam.
+One day, the temple priest and scholar, LOkasAranga Muni came to the river to fetch water for perumAl's kainkaryam, and saw pANar sitting engrossed in bhagavat anubhavam.
 Muni's appeal went unnoticed and so, he threw a small stone to catch pANar 's attention.
 It hit him on his forehead and he started bleeding.
 He realised that he was obstructing the priest 's path, and hurriedly moved away.

 Meanwhile, the chief priest was alarmed to see blood oozing from Perumal's forehead .
 He feared some grave breach and consulted the king and his ministers.

-However, Perumal appeared in lOkasaranga Muni's dream and ordered him to carry His bhaktha, tiruppANar, on his shoulders and bring him to the temple.
+However, Perumal appeared in lOkasAranga Muni's dream and ordered him to carry His bhaktha, tiruppANar, on his shoulders and bring him to the temple.
 Abiding by the orders of NamperumAL, Muni carried pANar on his shoulders and brought him to the sanctum.
 TiruppAnar came to be known as *munivAhanan* .
 Once they reached the sanctum, AzhvAr was overwhelmed by the darshan of RanganAthan and composed ten beautiful pAsurams titled *amalanAdipirAn*, dipped in his Ananda anubhavam, describing the pAdAdikESha beauty of Perumal .

 TiruppAnAzhvAr concluded his pAsuram, saying that, after the divine dharshan of Arangan, he did not desire anything else.
 Even as AzhvAr stood in a trance, Periya perumAl blessed him and accepted him in his mortal roopam, and AzhvAr merged with Lord Ranganathan, as everyone else stood watching.
 AndAl and tiruppAnAzhvAr were the only AzhvArs blessed to merge with the Lord while experiencing His blissful darshan.

 Unlike other prabandhams, these ten pAsurams are devoid of any appeal or expression of distress and are full of delightful anubhavam of PerumAL.
-Click the picture to enjoy the meaniangs.
+SwAmi dEsikan hails these ten pAsurams to be the essence othe vEdas in his tamizh prabandham "amRutAsvAdini'.

 AMALANADIPIRAN ILLUSTRATION